rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3b-tekton.md

 **Parameters:**
 The task takes in the following parameters:
-* gitrevision - head SHA in case of PR and 'master/main' incase of merge to main/master
+* `gitrevision` - head SHA in case of PR and 'master/main' in case of merge to main/master
-* oldcommit - hash of the previous commit
+* `oldcommit` - hash of the previous commit
-* prnumber- this represents the pr number.
-It is set to 'NA' incase of merge to main
+* `prnumber`- this represents the pr number.
+It is set to 'NA' in case of merge to main

 Below is the code snipped from the task: